aaronparker/aaronparker.github.io/_posts/2019-06-30-user-experience-virtualzation-profile-container.md

 ## Implementing UE-V with Profile Container

-To implement UE-V alongside Profile Container, there are soem considerations and configuration steps:
+To implement UE-V alongside Profile Container, there are some considerations and configuration steps:

 ### Determine What Needs to Roam

 Windows 10 includes several in-box application templates with additional community templates available as well - [User Experience Virtualization Template Gallery](https://gallery.technet.microsoft.com/site/search?f%5B0%5D.Type=RootCategory&f%5B0%5D.Value=UE-V&f%5B0%5D.Text=UE-V).
 These are great starting points and additional templates can be created for your needs using the UE-V Template Generator.
-Typically an IT Pro with experience with packaging or application management will be able to understand UE-V templates quite quickly.
+Typically, an IT Pro with experience with packaging or application management will be able to understand UE-V templates quite quickly.

-I recommend identifying preferences that are actually a priority in a user profile - it doesn't make sense to roam the entire profile with UE-V, as at that point, you're replicating what Profile Container does.
+I recommend identifying preferences that are a priority in a user profile - it doesn't make sense to roam the entire profile with UE-V, as at that point, you're replicating what Profile Container does.
 Important settings are likely to include Microsoft Office, browser preferences and bookmarks, and preferences for a handful of line of business applications.

 Registered UE-V templates can also differ across desktops.
 A Windows 10 virtual desktop could have a complete selection of UE-V templates, while a Windows Server silo publishing a set of applications with a read-only Profile Container, would only need templates for those published applications.